 With climate change affecting the planet, National Geographic set out to examine how far it has gone and through their efforts, set three records.

-As the first expedition under the Perpetual Planet Expeditions partnership with Rolex, National Geographic and Tribhuvan University in Nepal led an expedition that explored the Hindu Kush–Himalaya environment to examine how Mount Everest and its massive mountain system is coping with the impacts of climate change and human interactions.
+As the first expedition under the Perpetual Planet Expeditions partnership with Rolex, National Geographic and Tribhuvan University (Nepal), supported by the Department of Hydrology and Meteorology, Government of Nepal, led an expedition that explored the Hindu Kush–Himalaya environment to examine how Mount Everest and its massive mountain system is coping with the impacts of climate change and human interactions.

 From April 2019 to June 2019, an international team of scientists, researchers, storytellers, and climbers, conducted the most comprehensive scientific examination of the mountain in history.